City Fresh creates and promotes a more healthy, vibrant, and equitable local foods system.

 - Community Building: Our stops are managed by folks in your neighborhood.

-- Environmental Resiliency: Investing in local foods is a long-term solution to the Climate Crisis.
+- Environmental Resilience: Investing in local foods is a long-term solution to the Climate Crisis.

 - Social Equity: Tiered pricing means everyone can access nourishing foods.